-1. The purchase, payment or use of the service.

-2. The means of accessing and utilizing services that the parties are required to provide to the public at large in the supply of the service; and

-3. The presence, including commercial presence, of persons of one party to supply a service in the territory of the other party,
+- 1. the purchase, payment or use of the service. - the means of accessing and utilizing services that the parties are required to provide to the public at large in the supply of the service; and - 3. the presence, including commercial presence, of persons of one party to supply a service in the territory of the other party.

-Exclusive Service Supplier means any person, in the public or private sector, who is formally or de facto licensed or established by that Party in the relevant market of a Party as the sole supplier of that service,
+Exclusive Service Supplier means any person, in the public or private sector, who is formally or de facto licensed or established by that Party in the relevant market of a Party as the sole supplier of that service.

-Natural Person of the other Party: means a citizen or permanent resident (5) of the Hashemite Kingdom of Jordan or the United Arab Emirates,
+Natural Person of the other Party: means a citizen or permanent residents of the Hashemite Kingdom of Jordan or the United Arab Emirates.